derek-zhou/liv/README.md

 https://support.mozilla.org/en-US/questions/1281202

+### How do I delete a mail?

+No, you can't manually delete emails, nor can you edit received emails, move mails around, etc. Emails are immutable and can only expire (default 30 days), unless it qualifies to be archived (See below).

+### How do I reply to a mail?

+Just click on the sender's address.
+In fact, any email addresses within the headers of the message, including yourself, are clickable.
+LIV is smart enough to quote the text and prepare a default set of recipients.
+The address you clicked will be in the `To:` list, anybody else will be in the `Cc:` list, and yourself will be in the `Bcc:` list.
+There is no seperate `reply all` functionality.
+You can change the recipients however you like of course.

+### How do I forward a mail?

+No, you can't forward a mail like what you normally do in other email clients.
+Most other email clients munge the message to be forwarded, so it is not a strict forward anyway.
+You can reply to the message, adding the new recipients as needed.
+For the rare occation that I really need to forword a mail in verbitim I use mutt's bounce function.

 ## Email archiving

 This is something I come up with over the years dealing with huge amount of emails in a lazy mindset.
 I only have two email folders, the standard inbox, and `.Archive` (The name is a convention from many IMAP clients including Thunderbird).
 All mails land in the inbox initially.
-Every once in a while I go through all emails in the inbox to group them into conversations.
+Every once in a while LIV go through all emails in the inbox conversation by conversation.
 For each conversation:

 * If the latest email of the conversation is within 30 days, or any mail is still unread, don't do anything with the conversation.
 Otherwise:
 * If I (as defined my all my known email addresses) was _not_ involved in the conversation, the whole conversation is deleted.
 * If I was involved in the conversation, the whole conversation is moved to the `.Archive` folder for long term storage, with all attachments removed.

+The process works best if you actively reply to important emails.
+It is a good online curtesy anyway.
+If for some reason you don't want to reply to the sender but still want to archive the conversation, you can reply to yourself and add a note.
+You only need to reply once for each conversation.

+The marking of conversations to be archived is done as soon as possible.
+The marked conversation will be archived once the latest email of the conversation moves out of the 30 days retention window.
+Every email in a marked conversation have the `replied` flag set and will be displayed with a highlighted background.
+You can also search for `flag:replied` messages.

 Archived emails are still searchable, just not in the inbox so my inbox stays in constant size.
-This algorithm is automatically implemented in LIV, unless the archive target is left empty from the config page.
+If the archive target is left empty in the config page, archiving would be disabled, however marking and deleting will still be done.

 ## Orbit integration